• About

 The researchers identified two consumption timing patterns: morning and all day.
 By the end of the median follow-up period of nearly 10 years, there were 4,295 deaths from all causes, 1,268 from cardiovascular disease, and 934 from cancer.

 Compared with people who weren’t coffee drinkers, having coffee only in the morning was associated with a 16% lower risk of premature death from any cause and a 31% lower risk of dying from cardiovascular disease.
-Those who tended to drink coffee all day had no risk reduction.
-These findings remained even after the authors considered confounders such as sleep hours, age, race, ethnicity, sex, family income, education, physical activity levels, dietary score, and health conditions such as diabetes, hypertension and high cholesterol.
+Those who tended to drink coffee throughout the day showed no risk reduction.
+These findings remained even after the authors considered confounders such as sleep hours, age, race, ethnicity, sex, family income, education, physical activity levels, dietary score, and health conditions, including diabetes, hypertension, and high cholesterol.

 For morning coffee drinkers, the amount of caffeinated or decaffeinated coffee consumed didn’t matter, either—whether they drank less than one or more than three cups daily.
 Doing so in the morning was still better than other patterns in terms of mortality risk.